zahraaMeky/omanroute/README.md

 It allows users to:
 - 🌍 Explore destinations across Oman
-- 📅 Generate optimized multi-day travel plans
+- 📅 Generate optimized multi-day itineraries
 - 🧠 Plan trips using a deterministic, constraint-based algorithm
 - 🗺 Visualize routes interactively on maps